php-collective/djot-php/docs/_attribute-support.md

 # Attribute Support in djot-php

-This document details attribute support for all Djot elements in djot-php.
+This document details attribute support for Djot elements in djot-php.

-We maintain **100% attribute coverage** across all supported node types.
+**Status:** Block elements and sub-elements have full attribute support.
+Some inline elements (emphasis, strong, code spans, etc.) do not yet support trailing attributes.

 ---